Award Winning San Diego Car Accident Attorney

-You have a right to monetary compensation for any injuries caused by someone else in a car accident.
+You have a right to monetary compensation for any injuries caused by someone else in a San Diego car accident.

 If someone injures through their own careless acts or behavior, they owe you monetary compensation for those injuries.

 You have this right, even if you are a passenger injured in an accident in San Diego, CA.

 That means if someone rear ends your car, and you are hurt because of that collision, they must pay you a sum equal to the amount of injuries they inflicted upon you.

 The legal world calls this “damages.”
 You can call it money.
 This amount must be reasonable.
 Which means, if you suffer whiplash, go to physical therapy for 3 weeks and fully recover, you probably shouldn’t be paid $1 million.
 That’s not a reasonable amount.

 The reason you are paid money is because there is no other way to make you “whole” after you suffer injuries.
 If someone stole a TV from you, they can return it and you are “whole” again.
 If someone injures you, causing you to suffer and feel pain for 6 months, there is no way to undo that.
 There is no “reset” button on your body, or your brain.
 The emotional roller coaster you experienced can’t be undone.
 Since you can’t undo the injuries inflicted upon you, the defendant must pay you a reasonable sum of money to compensate you.

 This sum of money may even include any damages in the future as well, as long as the future damages are certain enough to be counted.
 In order to recover money, you must prove the person was at fault, and they acted intentionally or negligently.
 Negligence means: